marcopennekamp/lore/vm/poem.md

 A **Type** is a particular instance of a type such as `Int`, `Real | Boolean`, or `(Position, Range)`.
 It has the following structure:

-  - **Type tag** (uint8): The kind of type and, possibly, metadata about its operands.
+  - **Type tag** (uint8): The kind of type and, possibly, information about its operand count.
     - **Kind** (bits 0-2):
-      - 000: Basic type (Any, Nothing, Int, Real, Boolean, String)
-      - 001: Fixed-size type (Variable, Function, List, Map, Symbol)
+      - 000: Metadata-kinded type (Any, Nothing, Int, Real, Boolean, String, Variable, Function, List, Map, Shape, Symbol)
-      - 010: Sum
+      - 001: Sum
-      - 011: Intersection
+      - 010: Intersection
-      - 100: Tuple
+      - 011: Tuple
-      - 101: Shape
-      - 110: Named
+      - 100: Named
     - **Metadata** (bits 3-7):
-      - Basic type:
+      - Metadata-kinded type:
         - 00000: Any
         - 00001: Nothing
         - 00010: Int
         - 00011: Real
         - 00100: Boolean
         - 00101: String
-      - Fixed-size type:
-        - 00000: Variable
+        - 10000: Variable
-        - 00001: Function
+        - 10001: Function
-        - 00010: List
+        - 10010: List
-        - 00011: Map
+        - 10011: Map
+        - 10100: Shape
-        - 00100: Symbol
+        - 10101: Symbol
       - Sum/Intersection/Tuple/Named: the number of operands (0 to 31)
-      - Shape: the number of properties (0 to 31)
   - **Operands**:
-    - Basic types:
+    - Any/Nothing/Int/Real/Boolean/String:
       - *None.*
     - Variable:
       - **Index** (uint8)